 If you love to travel (especially for free) and earn points don’t hesitate to use my affiliate link to check out all the cool stuff Amex has to offer.
 I am definitely hooked!

 In today’s business world, so many transactions are conducted online.
 I would highly recommend making payments as convenient as possible for your clients by opening an account with a credit services company as a merchant.

 This way, your clients both online and off can conveniently make payments via credit card.
 Not only will it be easier for them, it will be faster for you since you won’t have to wait for checks to be written, processed, and mailed.

 In my practice in order for anyone to be able to make an appointment I require a credit card on file.
 It is also my rule that services such as metabolism testing require a deposit.
 By having the ability to accept payments online through my website I am able to streamline the whole payment process.
 I cannot tell you how much this simple process has increased the efficiency of my practice.

 Generally, each time you swipe a client’s credit card there is an associated fee.
-For example with Square it is 2.75 %.
-So say you run someone’s card for $100 – this means that only $97.25 will be deposited into your bank account after Square collects their fees.
-It therefore costs you $2.75 to use the service.
+For example with Square, it is 2.75 %.
+So say you run someone’s card for $100 – this means that only $97.25 will be deposited into your bank account after Square collects its fees.
+It, therefore, costs you $2.75 to use the service.

 Holy Toledo!
 I think that enough for now 🙂

 In closing, the steps outlined here are easy and relatively inexpensive and they can make a HUGE difference in the success of your nutrition private practice.
 So consider each one carefully and think about incorporating them into your business plan.
 It will show potential customers that you mean business.